 Note that YottaDB implements M code introspection in two ways:

-- Embedding the source code in the object file.
-This is accomplished
+Embedding the source code in the object file.
+This is accomplished with the

 -embed_sourcecompiler command line option.

 Embedding the path to the source code in the object file (the default).
 To provide introspection with this option the M routines should be placed in

 Database files and global directories used to access them are located

 $ydb_dist/plugin.
 Database files and global directories

 use the package name, e.g.,